eclipse-theia/theia/packages/plugin-ext/doc/how-to-add-new-custom-plugin-api.md

-# How to add a new plugin API namespace
+# How to add new custom plugin API

-This document describes how to add new plugin API namespace in the plugin host.
+As a Theia developer, you might want to make your app extensible by plugins in ways that are unique to your application.
+That will require API that goes beyond what's in the VS Code Extension API and the Theia plugin API.
+You can do that by implementing a Theia extension that creates and exposes an API object within the plugin host.
+The API object can be imported by your plugins and exposes one or more API namespaces.

-Depending on the plugin host we can either provide a frontend or backend API extension:
+Depending on the plugin host we can either provide a frontend or backend plugin API:

 - In the backend plugin host that runs in the Node environment in a separate process, we adapt the module loading to return a custom API object instead of loading a module with a particular name.
 - In the frontend plugin host that runs in the browser environment via a web worker, we import the API scripts and put it in the global context.

-In this document we focus on the implementation of a backend plugin API.
+In this document we focus on the implementation of a custom backend plugin API.
 However, both APIs can be provided by implementing and binding an `ExtPluginApiProvider` which should be packaged as a Theia extension.

 ## Declare your plugin API provider

-The plugin API provider is executed on the respective plugin host to add your custom API namespace.
+The plugin API provider is executed on the respective plugin host to add your custom API object and namespaces.

 Example Foo Plugin API provider: